istio/fortio-deployment/fortio/README.md

 The data presented is pulled from a configurable google cloud storage or aws s3 bucket.

 Before making any change here, you must try the changes in [stage/](stage/) first.
+Note that stage is also where [fortio-daily.istio.io](https://fortio-daily.istio.io/) is running.

 ## Initial setup: